dimensionofficial/Dimension-D/README.md

 # Dimension-D
-Sidechain DImension-D for insurrance, tracing and notary
+Sidechain DImension-D for insurrance, tracing and notary.

 # Project Brief